neeamerivirta/Portfolio/Frontend/Figma-projects/NordicHeel/README.md

 - I have personally designed and edited the banner video for the company.
 The video can be found among the materials.
 I also had the honor of shooting material for the website, including the shoe images for the product categories, which are my own creations.

 - Within the directory, you'll find our marketing plan, which was also part of this project work.
-The marketing plan is available in both PDF and PowerPoint formats, both in Finnish.
+The marketing plan PDF is available in Finnish.

 ## Link to the NordicHeel-prototype